tobega/tailspin-v0/TailspinReference.md

 A typical tailspin statement starts with a [source](#sources) for a value, which is then sent (usually by the `->` marker) through a series of [transforms](#transforms) (a.k.a a _value chain_) to a [sink](#sinks).
-In contexts that can produce a value, you can append an exclamation point `!` to emit the resulting value.
-The current value, referred to as `$it`, at each stage is simply the value produced by the stage before.
-At the start of a top-level statement, `$it` is undefined.
+In contexts that can produce a value, you can append an exclamation point `!` to emit the resulting value into the outer calling context.

+The _current value_, referred to as "it" and written as `$`, at each stage is simply the value produced by the stage before.
+At the start of a top-level statement, `$` is undefined.

-A transform is typically a [templates](#templates) object where the block to be executed is decided by a [matcher](#matchers) on the current value (referred to as `$it`).
+A transform is a function which only takes one value as input (the _current value_) and can emit a variable amount of values, even no value at all, into the [stream](#streams).
+It is typically a [literal expression](#sources) to create a different value or a defined [templates](#templates) object where the block to be executed is decided by a [matcher](#matchers) condition on the _current value_.

-Note that at each step of a value chain, any number of values may be emitted for each input value.
+Note that at each step of a _value chain_, any number of values may be emitted for each input value.
-If no values are emitted from a step, the processing of that value chain ends.
+If no values are emitted from a step, the processing of that _value chain_ ends.

 Whitespace works as a separator but is ignored.